-It may seem a strange subject – how to choose a door for a shed, summer house, garden workshop or log cabin – but this humble object is vital to your new shed or garden building.
+It may seem a strange subject – how to choose a door for a shed, summer house, garden workshop or log cabin – but this humble object is vital to your new shed or summer building.
 If you think about it the shed door is the only part of your garden building which is designed to move, there may be many parts on cheap sheds that move as well but they are not meant to, and so must be made to resist these moving forces for years on end.

 In the most basic form, the door is planks of wood nailed onto a frame.
 Hinges are attached and then the door is hung on your shed or garden building however you will find the weight of the planks of wood pulling downwards by gravity.
 This is why it is crucial that the frame has proper bracing designed into it to stop this happening.